Skip to main content

 What publish writes into the repo

 Publish opens a pull request that commits the discovered context into your repo, where your AI tools can read it.
-It writes three things:
+It writes:

 LocationWhat it is